SiliconLabs/peripheral_examples/series2/emu/em0_dcdc/readme.txt

 4. Remove R247 and solder two leads to each pad where R247 was previously.
    Connect these leads to a multimeter to measure the current consumption of the device.

+Note for Testing on xG27:
+On BRD4194A, VMCU is a 3.3V supply that powers AVDD and IOVDD on xG27.
+In the datasheet, current consumption test conditions have AVDD and IOVDD powered by either the DC-DC at 1.8V, an external 1.8V supply, or an external 3.0V supply.
+Due to the design of the radio board, this board does not replicate the datasheet test conditions for current consumption, and the measured value may differ from the datasheet value.

 ================================================================================